 Feed the flamingos at this 10-acre wildlife mecca, where the pink Florida birds literally eat out of the palm of your hand.
 More than 150 animals, including birds of prey, primates and alligators also call this lush habitat home.

 John and Mable Ringling Museum of Art

 5401 Bay Shore Road, Sarasota

-The new David F. Bolger Playspace at the Ringling Museum encourages children to play outdoors on the 66-acre bayfront campus (because let's face it, energetic kids can only peruse the Peter Paul Rubens paintings in the inside galleries for so long).
+The David F. Bolger Playspace at the Ringling Museum encourages children to play outdoors on the 66-acre bayfront campus (because let's face it, energetic kids can only peruse the Peter Paul Rubens paintings in the inside galleries for so long).
 Tip: Visit the museum on "Free Mondays" and pay no admission fee; there's never a fee to visit the grounds.

 Sarasota Children's Garden

 1670 10th Way, Sarasota

 Whimsy is the word at this two-acre garden, where fairy gardens of lore come to life and a kid-sized Black Pearl ship awaits imaginative pirates.
 Enroll in an arts and crafts class, have a birthday party at the Caterpillar Cottage or simply watch the butterflies flutter.
 Tip: Let the little ones play dress up in their favorite costumes (think sparkly wings and antennae) for a truly imaginative afternoon.

 1 Marina Plaza, Sarasota

 From April to October, this park's Children's Fountain is an ultra-cool outdoor hotspot.
 Between splashing and romping, youngsters can towel off to climb on the adjacent playground.
 Tip: After the watery mirth, walk over to O'Leary's Tiki Bar and Grill for a hot dog from the kids' menu (and a well-deserved melon colada for the 21-and-older chaperones).